k2052/BuildingCoffeeScriptFrameworks/manuscript/02_Assembling.md

 ### package.json

 If you have used npm to manage your JS projects then you are familiar with the package.json [^package.json-guide] format.
 It holds meta data about your project and any dependencies it has.
 A basic grunt project looks like this:

+[^package.json-guide]: An excellent interactive guide on the package.json format is available at http://package.json.nodejitsu.com/

 {lang=json}
 ~~~~~~~